 Once you know what ballpark you’re in cost-wise, you need to do some research.
 Between make, model and trim, there are an exponential number of car options.
 In order to sift through the choices, think about what you need from your car.
 Yes, you may want a sunroof for the few times you drive to the beach, but if you’re on a tight budget, you really need good gas mileage.

 Even after narrowing down your search, there will still be plenty of options.
 Fortunately, there are numerous resources that can help.
-Kelley Blue Book, for instance, allows you to compare up to four cars at once with just a few clicks of a button.
+AAA’s Auto Buying Program, for example, lets you compare vehicles, see what others have paid and get special members pricing on actual dealer inventory.

 New vs. Used

 One major decision first-time car buyers have to make is whether to buy new or used.
 The downside to purchasing is that your new car is a deprecating asset.
 In fact, as soon as you drive it off the lot, the car loses a significant portion of its value.
 And it will continue to drop for the first several years of ownership.
 According to Carfax, a new vehicle’s value can drop by more than 20 percent after its first year and 10 percent annually over the next four.
 That would leave you with a car worth less than half of what you paid for it.

 There is a way to avoid funding this depreciation: buying used.
 The idea of buying a brand-new, sparkling car can be tempting, but don’t let that cloud your judgement.
 Purchasing a preowned car can often be the more prudent approach, particularly if you have a tighter budget.

 Preowned may sometimes cost less, have many of the latest technology and safety features, and that early depreciation will have been paid for by the previous owner.